Dallas Defective Products Lawyer

 Can The Injured Party Be Partially At Fault For a Defective Product?

 Texas holds plaintiffs responsible for their negligence and does not permit a plaintiff who is more than 50 percent at fault for a mishap to claim damages.
 Thus, a defendant in a products liability case might assert that the user is to blame for any injury they suffered, perhaps by altering the product, failing to follow instructions, or using it for a purpose for which it was not intended.
-A savvy defective products attorney could counter those arguments by showing that the plaintiff used the product in a way that the manufacturer could have reasonably anticipated.
+A savvy defective products lawyer in Dallas could counter those arguments by showing that the plaintiff used the product in a way that the manufacturer could have reasonably anticipated.

 Manufacturers, distributors, and retailers typically play hardball when defending product liability claims.
 Pursuing a case for damages requires a savvy advocate who can secure the necessary input from experts and use that information to push back on a defendant’s denial of responsibility.